isso-comments/isso/README.md

 very bottom of your document.
 All links followed by `#isso-thread`, are updated with the current comment count.

-This functionality is already included when you embed `embed.min.js`, try to *not* mix `embed.min.js` and `count.min.js` in a single document.
+This functionality is already included when you embed `embed.min.js`, do *not* mix `embed.min.js` and `count.min.js` in a single document.

 ### Embed with require.js